randomascii/main/xperf/XperfUI/ReadMe.txt

 - Run StripChromeSymbols.py
 Remove references to _T macro.
 Remove .etl extension from list of traces -- it adds no value and wastes space.
+Make sure trace notes are disabled when no trace is selected, including when traces are added or deleted.
+Move focus away from buttons before they are disabled, as when starting a trace with Alt+T.
+Error checking -- checking for failures to start or stop tracing.

 Most important tasks:
 Copy over startup profile on first-run, and subsequent runs?
 Optionally copy over 64-bit dbghelp.dll and symsrv.dll?
+Add compatibility manifest up to Windows 8.1

-Renaming of traces and associated files.
+Create an installer that will install the MFC DLLs: https://msdn.microsoft.com/en-us/library/dd293568.aspx Renaming of traces and associated files.
 Add OS specific checks for what user providers to enable.
+Remember settings.
+Implement settings dialog - configure trace directories, buffer sizes, heap-tracing executable, option for stacks on user events, option for DX tracing.

 To-do eventually:
-Error checking -- checking for failures to start or stop tracing.
-Make sure trace notes are disabled when no trace is selected, including when traces are added or deleted.
 Disable compress options (checkbox and menu) for Windows 7 and below.
-Allow configuring which symbols should be stripped.
-Configure a maximum time to trace for to avoid infinitely long traces.
 Transparent compression/decompression into .zip files.
-CPU frequency monitoring.
 Have a button to copy the recommended (or one of several recommended) startup profiles.
-Move focus away from buttons before they are disabled, as when starting a trace with Alt+T.
+Perhaps a first-run configuration dialog?
 Disable ESC as a way to close XperfUI.
-Remember settings.
-Implement settings dialog - configure trace directories, buffer sizes, heap-tracing executable, option for stacks on user events, option for DX tracing.
-Trace list should let the user:
-- Rename traces (and associated text file)
-- Run arbitrary scripts on all traces
+Resize output window as well when sizing the window, just a bit.
 Code cleanup:
 - getenv wrapper
 - ordering code sanely
 - moving more code to separate functions/files

-Have xperftemptracedir default to %temp%?
-Add compatibility manifest up to Windows 8.1
-Create an installer that will install the MFC DLLs: https://msdn.microsoft.com/en-us/library/dd293568.aspx
+Unimportant:
+Allow configuring which symbols should be stripped.
+Configure a maximum time to trace for to avoid infinitely long traces.
+CPU frequency monitoring.
+Trace list should let the user:
+- Run arbitrary scripts on all traces